-We based the sustainability design around a circle of life concept.
-The circular concept, follows the notion in which waste for one part of the ecosystem becomes food for another.
-Less visible to the visitor is the energy system of the building, which is based on this principle of closing the circles and utilizing waste streams.
-Waste heat in summer is collected and stored in a ground source energy system in the ground and pumped back up for heating in winter.
-The opposite is done during the winter when waste cold is stored for use during the summer.
+We crafted the sustainability design around a circular economy concept., following the notion in which waste from one part of the ecosystem becomes food for another.
+Although not visible to hotel guests, the building’s energy system puts this principle into practice.
+Surplus heat in summer is collected and stored in a ground source energy system and reused to heat the hotel in colder winter months.
+During the winter, cold water is stored underground so that it can be retrieved to help cool the building during warmer weather.

-The QO restores the circle of life by bringing back the relationship between the city and the origins of local food.
-The food concept of Persijn, the restaurant in the hotel, is based on Dutch cuisine and uses seasonal and local food products.
-Some of the food is even harvested in the building itself, on the 21 floor of the hotel, providing a truly fresh and unique local food experience in the restaurant.
+The QO highlights its commitment to the circle of life concept by bridging the gap between an urban environment and local, homegrown food.
+This idea is put into practice in Persijn, the hotel’s restaurant, which uses seasonal and local food to bring visitors the best of Dutch cuisine.
+Urban farming is a reality here, with some of the food harvested within the building itself, on the 21st floor of the hotel, providing a truly fresh and unique local food experience to the restaurant.

-The green house uses aquaponics; this is a system in which plants and fishes (omega basses) are grown together to benefit each other.
-Excretions from fishes are used as nutrients for the plants and the plants filter the water for the fishes.
-Once more, the waste from the kitchen is used as fertiliser for the greenhouse.
-The greenhouse is visible from the bar Juniper & Kin at the top of the hotel.
+The greenhouse uses aquaponics; this is a system in which plants and fish are grown together as part of a mutually beneficial relationship.
+Waste from the fish is used as nutrients for the plants, which in turn filter the water for the fish.
+Furthermore, compostable waste from the kitchen is used as fertiliser for the greenhouse, reinforcing how sustainability permeates the hotel’s different levels of operation.

-Water plays another important role in the hotel, for guest requirements of bathing and showering.
-The water system supports the 'circle of life' principle through a grey water circuit, which uses filtered water from the showers and baths to flush the toilets.
-The used toilet water is discharged to a separate water purification system of the water company.
-The water company filters the useful materials from the water, which can induce energy or distill fertilizers.
+Water plays a vital role in every hotel and provides an imperative service to guests.
+The QO’s water system supports the 'circle of life' principle through a grey water circuit, which uses filtered water from the showers and baths to flush the toilets.
+The waste toilet water is reused to generate energy to help heat the building during colder weather.